In the News

 The Academy of Trial Lawyers of Allegheny County, a select group of trial attorneys who have as their mission the preservation of the jury trial system and assistance to its courts, elected the following attorneys to membership at the June meeting:

 John A. Bass, Grogan Graffam, Bernard C. Caputo, Caputo Cox Schwarzwaelder & Melton, Samuel J. Cordes, Ogg Cordes Murphy & Ignelzi, Matthew L. Kurzweg, Kurzweg Law Offices, Deborah S. Maliver, Biancheria & Maliver, Anthony C. Mengine, Chiurazzi & Mengine, M. Brian O'Connor, Matis Baum Rizza & O'Connor, Bruce E. Rende, Robb Leonard Mulvihill, David J. Rosenberg, Weber Gallagher, John G. Wall, Burns White & Hickton

-The Academy of Trial Lawyers is a community of lawyers concerned with excellence and the excellence cultivated within the Academy in turn serves the larger community which relies upon the skilled civil trial lawyer to avoid and to resolve disputes.
+The Academy of Trial Lawyers is a community of lawyers committed to excellence cultivated within the Academy and serves a larger part of the community which relies upon the skilled civil trial lawyer to avoid and to resolve disputes.